SCOREC/meshFields/docs/pumiFieldNotes.md

   - add - add a constant (scalar/vector/matrix) to each dof
   - scale - multiply each dof by scalar value
   - evaluate - compute value of field at parametric location within mesh entity
+             - see Beall Section 8.2, pg 79 (of 139)
              - **how does this work with the shape function definitions? axpy is part of it IIUC**
-- parallel - distributed memory (i.e., multiple GPUs)
+- inter-process parallelism - distributed memory across multiple GPUs/CPUs via MPI
   - ownership - which process owns each node, can be defined via function (a protocol) or array of ints (one for each node)
   - synchronize - owner to non-owners
   - accumulate - sum non-owners and owner then synchronize
   - isSynchronized - checks if field is synchronized